Decision-Making: Policies and Ethics in Health Care and Public Health

 - Target youth.
 Influencing the habits of young people can ensure that products are consumed for a lifetime.

 - Product placement.
-The common method is for the hero of a movie or television show to be seen using the product on screen.
-Other approaches include the sale of fast food, junk food, and soft drinks in schools or hospitals, which are assumed to endorse the products sold on their premises.
+A common method is for the hero of a movie or television show to be seen using the product on screen.
+Other approaches include the sale of the company’s fast food, junk food, and soft drinks in schools or hospitals, which are assumed to endorse the products sold on their premises.

 - Create addiction.
 The tobacco industry has modified nicotine levels to make their products more addictive.